gee-community/qgis-earthengine-plugin/help/source/index.rst

 ..
-EarthEnginePlugin documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
+EarthEnginePlugin documentation main file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.